Buying Commercial Property

 - Structural survey to include the commissioning of water systems, heating, plant and equipment installed

-- The preparation of the survey report with repair issues identified
+- The preparation of a surveyor’s report with repair issues identified

 - A review of plant and machinery and contents, if included

 - The delivery of the report to the purchaser and legal team so that commercial matters of condition may be raised and resolved on a pre-contract basis